Part 4: Movies and Visual Data Files

 Summary

-You created a scenario that was used to record a movie and save a visual data file.
-You began by entering ground locations, inserting an Aircraft () object, building it's flight route and changing the model to match the actual mission aircraft.
-Preparing the movie scene, you removed lines and points, kept labels and created a 3D Graphics data display to enhance situational awareness showing important latitude, longitude and altitude data dynamically.
+You created a scenario, recorded a movie of a segment of the scenario, and saved a visual data file.
+You began by entering ground locations, inserting an Aircraft () object, building its flight route, and changing the model to match the actual mission aircraft.
+Preparing the movie scene, you removed lines and points, kept labels, and created a 3D Graphics data display to enhance situational awareness showing important latitude, longitude and altitude data dynamically.
 Setting the 3D Graphics window to normal size, you created a stored view of the time and view of when the movie would start and what you wanted to see in the movie.
 You learned how to enable the Movie Timeline Plugin and use all of its functionality by recording a movie.
 You created important data reports that you needed for a briefing and packaged up the scenario as a visual data file.
-Finally, you were introduced to the functionality of STK Viewer and its power in delivering a top notch briefing to your audience.
+Finally, you were introduced to the functionality of STK Viewer and its power in delivering a top-notch briefing to your audience.

 Continue to Lesson Five: Introduction to Connect.